SchemaSmith Documentation

 The server supports completion/complete for interactive argument suggestions in clients that support it.

-• platform -- completes from MSSQL, PostgreSQL, MySQL
+• platform -- completes from SqlServer, PostgreSQL, MySQL

 • tableName, table1, table2 -- completes from tables in the current template context